 One of the standout features of any Generac system is the Automatic Transfer Switch (ATS).
 This is the brain of the operation.
 The ATS constantly monitors the power coming from the utility line.
 The second it detects an outage, it automatically disconnects your home from the grid and signals the generator to start, restoring power in seconds.
 These generators run efficiently on your home’s existing natural gas or liquid propane (LP) supply, so you never have to worry about refueling.
 This combination of smart technology and fuel efficiency makes Generac a practical, hands-off solution for any homeowner.

-What to Look for in a Standby Generator
+What to Look for When Buying a Standby Generator

 Once you’ve decided a standby generator is right for you, the next step is figuring out which one.
 It’s about more than just picking a model; it’s about finding a system that fits your home, your lifestyle, and your priorities.
 Think of it like choosing a major appliance—you want something reliable that does exactly what you need it to do.
 Let’s walk through the key features to consider so you can feel confident in your choice.